 Many different types of cases can involve negligence as a basis for liability, such as those involving personal injury or property damage, among others.
-If you’re considering whether to file a negligence lawsuit in South Dakota, it's important to speak with a legal professional who will know the relevant laws and procedures.
-Get started today and contact a South Dakota injury attorney near you.
+If you're considering whether to file a negligence lawsuit in South Dakota, it's important to speak with a legal professional who will know the relevant laws and procedures.
+Get started today by contacting a South Dakota injury attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help